 We haven't come up with anything different.

-Nothing substantively that has any conservatism in it, correct.
+Nothing substantively that has any conservatism in it, correct?

 Exactly.

-And and I can't imagine that there's Democrats out there that feel okay about handing over their wallet book to companies who have mismanaged their money.
+And I can't imagine that there's Democrats out there that feel okay about handing over their wallet book to companies who have mismanaged their money.

 I don't feel okay about that.